 Jeff’s financial system worked as such: The first paycheck of each month went to pay rent and a utility or two.
 The second paycheck went to food, the rest of the bills including the $%&#@ magazine subscriptions some jerk of a telemarketer had conned him into, and the occasional movie.
 But one month it worked out that he had THREE paychecks!
 It threw off his whole accounting system.
 What was he supposed to do with this extra money?

 And so, Jeff flew to Florida to visit firstname.lastname@example.org.
 (For hours of fun sending e-mails to addresses that no longer exist, use the hyperlink above!)
 Four months later he packed up the 85 Plymouth Caravelle and drove to Tampa to stay.
 A year and a half later Jeff & j.hansen16 were married.
-Eleven years later they’re still married.
+Sixteen years later they’re still married.
 They have yet to procreate, which is best for all involved parties.
 But we’re getting ahead of the biography.

 Before departing for Florida, Jeff made his first sale (well, had his first acceptance…no money was involved).
 “The Private Diary of Leonard Parr” was accepted for the first issue of Twisted Magazine.
 He was hap-hap-happy!
 Woo-hoo!

 His first sale for actual money followed shortly thereafter: “Scarecrow’s Fate” to Horrors!
 365 Scary Stories, a hardcover anthology.
 After moving to Florida, he began submitting all of the short stories and comedy skits he’d written during his time in Arizona when he should have been working on novels or screenplays, racking up several acceptances.